JSTOR-Labs/plant-humanities/peanut/README.md

 As Garcilaso suggests, peanuts were more than just an important food source, they were also a prestigious item with symbolic and religious importance and a connection to societal elites.
 The <span eid="Q208188">Moche culture</span> in northern Peru immortalized peanuts in metalwork and on ritual and funerary ceramics, and associated them with death, agricultural production, and fertility, in part because of the peanut’s subterranean growth process.[^5] They were also used in competitive feasts and as a ceremonial offering.
 The high status of peanuts is perhaps best immortalized in an elaborate gold and silver necklace that was discovered in the excavation of the Royal Tombs of Sipan in the 1980s where the warrior-priest leaders of the Moche were buried.[^6]
 <param ve-image
-       label="A gold and silver peanut necklace found in the Royal Tombs of Sipan, c.300 CE" attribution="Artstor Slide Gallery, courtesy of the Fowler Museum at University of California, Los Angeles" fit="contain"
+       label="A gold and silver peanut necklace found in the Royal Tombs of Sipan, c.300 CE." attribution="Artstor Slide Gallery, courtesy of the Fowler Museum at University of California, Los Angeles" fit="contain"
        url="Peanut Necklace.jpg">